-During the year under review, the Board meetings were held 4 times (once a quarter) to review the Company's quarterly performance, financial results, review the business, consider business strategies and their implementation including review and discussion of systems and controls in place etc. The Meetings of the Board of Directors and the Board Committees were held at the Registered Office of the Company at DIFC, Dubai.
+During the year under review, the Board meetings were held 4 times (once a quarter) to review the Company's quarterly performance, financial results, review the business, consider business strategies and their implementation including review and discussion of systems and controls in place etc. The Meetings of the Board of Directors and the Board Committees were held in Dubai.